daronphang/programming-resources/architectures/distributed-systems/scalability/load-balancing/types.md

 ### Advantages

-- Simplicity: Simpler to run and maintain as compared to higher-layer LB, and require less configuration and management overhead
+- **Simplicity**: Simpler to run and maintain as compared to higher-layer LB, and require less configuration and management overhead
-- Better performance and higher throughput: Do not need to perform data lookups or deep packet inspection, resulting in faster routing decisions and reduced latency
+- **Better performance and higher throughput**: Do not need to perform data lookups or deep packet inspection, resulting in faster routing decisions and reduced latency
-- Enhanced security: Do not need to decrypt TLS which enhances security by maintaining confidentiality of encrypted traffic
+- **Enhanced security**: Do not need to decrypt TLS which enhances security by maintaining confidentiality of encrypted traffic
-- Efficient connection handling: Typically establish only one TCP connection between client and selected server
+- **Efficient connection handling**: Typically establish only one TCP connection between client and selected server

 ### Disadvantages

-- Lack of smart/flexible load balancing: Cannot make intelligent routing decisions based on the content of data packets
+- **Lack of smart/flexible load balancing**: Cannot make intelligent routing decisions based on the content of data packets
-- No caching: Cannot perform caching as they cannot see the content of data packets
+- **No caching**: Cannot perform caching as they cannot see the content of data packets

 ## Application layer load balancing (layer 7)